 EFC’s new Local Government Stormwater Financing Manual was inspired by and written for local government leaders.
 Public sector financing in general, and stormwater financing specifically often appear to be inaccessibly complicated and technical to even experienced public officials.
 Therefore, rather than try to address the myriad of issues associated with stormwater financing, our strategy was to provide a foundation for local officials to move forward by focusing on perhaps the most important financing attribute: leadership and the ability to move communities towards effective action.
 LGSFM

 EFC is working with the Chesapeake Bay Program Office to expand the capacity communities to advance their Watershed Implementation Plans.

 The Environmental Finance Center at the University of Maryland is working with several communities in the region to revitalize their stormwater management and financing programs.
-Current project partners include Berlin, MD; Bowie, MD; Salisbury, MD; Ocean City, MD; Lynchburg, VA; Baltimore, MD; and Anne Arundel County.
+Below is a list of EFC stormwater projects by state.

 Take a look at the EFC's new Local Government Stormwater Financing Manual, which was inspired by and written for local government leaders.